中文 (中国)

-Amazon FBA (Fulfillment by Amazon) is used by 66% of the top 10,000 sellers.
-If Amazon’s high-earning sellers trust the world’s most advanced fulfillment network, why shouldn’t you?
+Amazon FBA (Fulfillment by Amazon) is used by 66% of the platform's 2.5 million active Amazon sellers.
 As an Amazon FBA seller, you can entirely focus on marketing your products.
 Simultaneously, Amazon will handle the other half of your business—the fulfillment of orders.
-However, one reason new sellers hesitate to join FBA is the slew of fees Amazon charges.
-This article will discuss how Amazon FBA works, the breakdown of associated fees, and tips on saving costs.

 1. Your supplier ships the products to an Amazon Fulfillment Center.